carbon-design-system/carbon-components-vue/packages/core/src/components/cv-toast-notification/cv-toast-notification-notes.md

 - kind: 'error', 'info', 'success', 'warning'
 - title: 'title'
-- subtitle: 'subtitle'
+- subtitle: 'subtitle' inputs as an `v-html` so any markup is rendered.
-- caption: 'caption'
+- caption: 'caption' inputs as an `v-html` so any markup is rendered.
 - closeAriaLabel: { type: String, default: 'Clear filter' },
 - lowContrast: Boolean to use a lower contrast version of the notification